 The expiration date on your DS-2019 is the date that your program in the United States ends.
 However, you have 30 days from that date before you are required to leave the United States.
 You may use this 30-day period to prepare for your departure, or to travel in the United States.
 You are not permitted to engage in employment of any kind during this time period.
 You will not be permitted to re-enter the United States if you travel outside its borders after this date, even if it falls within this 30-day period.

-The Form I-94 card officially determines how long you can stay in the United States and is one of your most important immigration documents.
-If there is a date written in the upper right-hand corner of your I-94, you must apply to extend your stay or leave the United States within 30 days of that date.
-Extensions of stay must be filed immediately, so please see an international student advisor immediately.
+The Form I-94 officially determines how long you can stay in the United States and is one of your most important immigration documents.
+If there are any errors on your I-94, or if you cannot locate the record online, please contact your international student adviser immediately.